Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ![SetupArtistPorpoise2](/administration/images/SetupArtistPorpoise2.PNG)

 .
-## Edit the Artist's config.php file
+## Edit the artist's config.php file
-Edit the file /public_html/artists/TamikoThiel/php/config.php: make sure the second to last line contains the file system location of the config directory created in the step above.
+Edit the artist's config file (in our example here /public_html/artists/TamikoThiel/php/config.php).
+Make sure the second to last line contains the file system location of the config directory created in the step above.
+(And as always, make sure you don't delete the closing bracket '}'.)
 ```
 “/home4/hhjtown/public_html/artists/TamikoThiel/config”
 ```